Title (JP): Juusan Kihei Boueiken (十三機兵防衛圏)

-Little can be said about the game’s story without spoiling it, but time travel between five time periods (the 1940s, 1980s, 2020s, 2060s, and 2100s) is frequently carried out by protagonists and other characters, and the involvement of androids who look perfectly human, false memories, and other factors make for thirteen deeply interesting stories which all come together perfectly at the end.
-The main locale of the game is 1984, however, and the influence of many movies and shows from the 80’s, ranging from Hollywood blockbusters like E.T. and Terminator to Japanese direct to video anime series like Megazone 23 can be seen throughout.
+Little can be said about the game’s story without spoiling it, but travel between five time periods (the 1940s, 1980s, 2020s, 2060s, and 2100s) is frequently carried out by protagonists and other characters, and the involvement of androids who look perfectly human, false memories, and other factors make for thirteen deeply interesting stories which all come together perfectly at the end.
+The main locale of the game is 1984, however, and the influence of many movies and shows from the 80’s, ranging from Hollywood blockbusters like E.T. and Terminator to Japanese direct-to-video (OVA) anime series like Megazone 23 and classic manga series like Please Save My Earth can be seen throughout.

 While the non-linear nature of the story might be initially confusing, the game comes prepared for this, with a glossary of keywords explaining precisely what happened that is updated as the story goes on, and a list of all events placed in chronological order that can be used as reference and also allows the player to go back and replay any previous story sequence, which also has the added functionality of sorting events by character so that the player can follow a specific character’s story.
 This makes the story extremely easy to follow in the end.